Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 ### setAdvertisingIdentifier

 {% hint style="info" %}
-To access IDFA and handle it correctly in your mobile application, see [Apple developer documentation about IDFA](https://developer.apple.com/documentation/adsupport/asidentifiermanager)
+To access IDFA and handle it correctly in your mobile application, see the [Apple developer documentation about IDFA](https://developer.apple.com/documentation/adsupport/asidentifiermanager)
 {% endhint %}

 {% hint style="warning" %}